 Julie A. Fiene-Yeager, MD

-Earned her undergraduate degree from Occidental College and then her medical degree from the University of Southern California.
-She completed her Pediatrics residency at the Children’s Hospital of Los Angeles in 1995 and moved to Oregon, joining The Children’s Clinic in 1997.
-She is board certified in Pediatrics and is a Fellow of the American Academy of Pediatrics.
-She is married and has 3 children, a daughter and 2 sons.
-In her practice, Dr.
+Graduated from the University of Southern California School of Medicine in 1991.
+She completed her pediatrics residency at the Children's Hospital of Los Angeles in 1995.
+Following residency, she moved with her family to Oregon and joined The Children's Clinic in 1997.
+Dr Yeager is board certified in Pediatrics and is a Fellow of the American Academy of Pediatrics.
+She especially enjoys the long term relationships she establishes with her patients and their families.

 Transitioning From Pediatric to Adult Health Care Program

 Transitioning from pediatric to adult health care can be a challenge for teens and young adults.
 The Children’s Clinic is committed to helping our patients make a smooth transition during this process.